InnerSourceCommons/InnerSourcePatterns/book/introduction.md

 Welcome to the **InnerSource Patterns book**.

-This book contains InnerSource best practices codified in a specific format to make it easy to understand, evaluate, and reuse them.
-We call this reuse format a **pattern**.
+This book contains InnerSource best practices codified in a specific format to make it easy to understand, evaluate, and apply them in your context.
+We call this format a **pattern**.

 These patterns have been collected by the [InnerSource Commons](http://innersourcecommons.org) community over many years.
 The most mature of these patterns have been published in this book.